 While Uram and the grassroots and membership programs team at NCGA knew the policy side of matters, they also knew other parts of their organization would have good intel into how ethanol was perceived in the wider world that they needed to target.
 “If you’re a corn grower you might wake up thinking about ethanol every morning, but if you’re not, as most people aren’t, ethanol probably doesn’t cross your mind most days.
 Maybe once a year, if we’re lucky,” says Uram.
 The team knew they had to find a way of making it personal to the people who had barely, if ever, thought about ethanol.
 So their first stop was the communications group at NCGA to see what they were hearing on the ground.

 “It was definitely a team effort here,” says Uram.
 “Not just government relations and grassroots in a corner.
 We knew we had smart people in the association, so we said, let’s pick their brains.
 We’re all aligned with the same issues, but we come from different perspectives.”
-“People generally like farmers, and think they’re honest and hardworking people, but when they see the words corn and ethanol, it might not have the most positive association,” says Uram.
+“People generally like farmers and think they’re honest and hardworking people, but when they see the words corn and ethanol, it might not have the most positive association,” says Uram.
 “We wanted to figure out what were the best words to use for people to see us a little bit differently, and to expand the pool.”

-The Message Is Everything.
+The Message Is Everything

-At this point NCGA had a 45-day turnaround period prior to the commenting deadline on July 11.
+At this point, NCGA had a 45-day turnaround period before the commenting deadline on July 11.
 “From a grassroots point of view, you’re trying to turn the Titanic, and that takes a while,” says Uram.
 NCGA knew the direct mail campaign would take longer to yield results, so they worked on that first, getting it out the door to members before the July 4 holiday.
 Then they set to work on their digital CPA campaign.
 Based on their internal collaboration, NCGA identified three messages that could potentially resonate with nonmembers:

 - Clean air